-At July 31, 2021, the Company had cash and cash equivalents and marketable securities totaling \$43.5 million of which \$0.9 million was in foreign accounts, as compared to cash and cash equivalents of \$47.9 million, of which \$0.9 million was in foreign accounts at July 31, 2020.
+At July 31, 2022, the Company had cash and cash equivalents totaling \$21.6 million of which \$0.6 million was in foreign accounts, as compared to cash and cash equivalents and marketable securities of \$43.5 million, of which \$0.9 million was in foreign accounts at July 31, 2021.
 It is the Company's current intent to permanently reinvest these foreign funds outside of the United States, and its current plans do not demonstrate a need to repatriate them to fund its United States operations.

-The Company had working capital of \$44.5 million at July 31, 2021, compared to \$36.0 million at July 31, 2020, an increase of \$8.5 million.
-The increase in working capital was primarily due to a decrease in current liabilities, particularly the Paycheck Protection Program (PPP) loan of \$7.0 million, which was forgiven during the fourth quarter of the year ended July 31, 2021.
+The Company had working capital of \$29.8 million at July 31, 2022, compared to \$44.5 million at July 31, 2021, a decrease of \$14.7 million.
+The decrease in working capital was due to the use of cash and cash equivalents to fund operations and capital expenditures.